Please consider downloading the latest version of Internet Explorer

 2. Consult with EH&S whenever there are significant restorations, particularly those projects where employee health could be impacted by either microbial content within the employee’s work environment, or released materials.

-3. Provide documentation, building/systems and other information, and on-site assistance to EH&S and/or Infection Prevention (as requested) to assure that all reasonable steps have been taken to identify and evaluate the source and impact of excessive moisture and potential microbial content in the work environment.
+3. Provide documentation, building/systems and other information, and on-site assistance to EH&S to assure that all reasonable steps have been taken to identify and evaluate the source and impact of excessive moisture and potential microbial content in the work environment.

-5. Assure that employees who are involved in cleanup, remediation, and restoration activities are aware of and know how to protect themselves and comply with this policy.
+4. Ensure that employees who are involved in cleanup, remediation, and restoration activities are properly trained and know how to protect themselves to comply with this policy.

 3. All employees affected by this policy must: